-Oliver And The Seawigs is a Children's Book by Philip Reeve and Sarah McIntyre, as part of their "Not So Impossible Tales" series.
+Oliver and the Seawigs is a children's book by Philip Reeve and Sarah McIntyre, as part of their "Not So Impossible Tales" series.
 It was released on September 5th, 2013.

 Oliver Crisp is the son of explorers.
 All his life, Oliver has gone with his parents wherever their adventurous itch has taken them.
 But now, Oliver and his parents are ready to have a more permanent residence, which suits Oliver just fine, as he would like a more consistent view in his life.
 So, Oliver and his parents have moved into a little seaside house, where they soon discover a series of islands that weren't there before.
 Still having their adventurous itch, Oliver's parents decide to go explore them.
 However, Oliver simply decides to go check out his new house.
 When he takes a look outside, however, he finds the islands are gone... and so are his parents.